2008 Italian Open (tennis): Women

 Jelena Janković successfully defended a title for the first time in her career with a straight set victory over qualifier Alizé Cornet in the final.
 Cornet was the first female qualifier to reach the final at this tournament in the Open Era.
 She defeated two Top Ten players, Svetlana Kuznetsova and Anna Chakvetadze to reach the biggest final of her career so far.

 Like the men's event, the later stages of the women's tournament were hit by two high-profile withdrawals.
-Serena Williams withdrew before her quarterfinal match with Cornet due to a back injury, and new World No. 1 Maria Sharapova withdrew before her semifinal match with Janković due to a left calf injury.
+Serena Williams withdrew before her quarterfinal match with Cornet due to a back injury, and new world No. 1, Maria Sharapova, withdrew before her semifinal match with Janković due to a left calf injury.

-Tsvetana Pironkova caused the biggest shock of the tournament in the second round, beating top-seeded and WTA No. 3 Ana Ivanovic for her second career Top Ten victory.
+Tsvetana Pironkova caused the biggest shock of the tournament in the second round, beating top-seeded and WTA No. 3, Ana Ivanovic, for her second career Top Ten victory.
 She eventually made her first ever Tier I quarterfinal, benefitting from Victoria Azarenka's retirement in the third round, before losing to Chakvetadze in three sets.

-The doubles title was won by Taiwanese pairing Yung-jan Chan and Chia-jung Chuang, after they beat Iveta Benešová and Janette Husárová in straight sets to win their first ever Tier I title as a team.
+The doubles title was won by Taiwanese pairing Chan Yung-jan and Chuang Chia-jung, after they beat Iveta Benešová and Janette Husárová in straight sets to win their first ever Tier I title as a team.